How To Successfully Change Career With These 7 Steps

 HOW TO SUCCESSFULLY CHANGE CAREER

-Making the decision to take a leap into perhaps the unknown and make a career change can be a daunting experience.
-However, long gone are the days when the majority of the workforce stayed in the one stable job for decades – perhaps even for their entire work life.
+We get it, making the decision to take a leap into perhaps the unknown and make a career change can be a daunting thought.
+However, long gone are the days when the majority of the workforce stayed in the one stable job for decades.

 In the UK, 46% of people have made a career change previously; and according to data from the Office of National Statistics (ONS) an annual average of 9% of people changed jobs in the years 2000 - 2018.